indyplanets/appcenter-documentation/admin-guide/viewing-logs.md

   ![logs toolbar](/user-guide/images/logs-toolbar.png)

-  For System Logs, you can perform the following tasks:
+  With System Logs, you can perform the following tasks:

    - View all logs from both segments
    - Filter the logs in each segment